byterubpay/byterub-site/_posts/2018-01-29-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-01-29.md

 **\<sarang>** You want additional eyes on it?
 **\<anonimal>** (relatively speaking, imo)
 **\<anonimal>** No, just asking your professional opinion on if that would be a cost-effective use of your time.
-**\<anonimal>** IIRC fluffypony wanted teetnacl in monero as some point.
+**\<anonimal>** IIRC fluffypony wanted teetnacl in byterub as some point.
 I'm not sure where that conversation ended though.
 **\<selsta>** some other “news”.
 Sumokoin team member confirmed me today that they will donate to the BP audit with some of the premine money. i don’t really believe it yet though lol
 **\<anonimal>** Crypto++ has recently implemented tweetnacl and, once they implement a crypto++-friendly interface, kovri will drop ref10 supercop for tweetnacl.
 **\<suraeNoether>** let me learn a little about tweetnacl, and then i can assess wheter going deeper will be a rabbit hole or ... not